e-goto/Books/technical_books.md

 4. RESTFul Web Services Cookbook (Allamaraju)

 Thoughts: Reading this made me think that Build APIs You won't hate was quite useful from a practical perspective.
 I think I would have been fine with just reading the other one

+5. Web Application Security, A Beginner's Guide (Sullivan, Liu)

+Since my web security knowledge was at a pretty basic level this was a good read.
+Learned things I didn't know very well like SQL injections, cross site scripting (XSS), cross-site request forgery (CSRF), directory traversal.
+Some of the examples were really old which I thought was weird (myspace, silverlight, flash, facebook).